Kanchenjunga from Bangladesh: A Rare Himalayan Spectacle in Panchagarh

 Where to Stay

-Other accommodation options include the Police Officers’ Mess, the Upazila Parishad’s Bajrang Complex, the Roads and Township Guesthouse, the Educational Engineering Department Guesthouse, the Forest Department Guest House, and the Public Health Engineering Guesthouse.
+You can also stay at places like the Police Mess, Bajrang Complex, Roads and Township Guesthouse, Education Engineering Guesthouse, Forest Department Guesthouse, and Public Health Engineering Guesthouse.

 kanchenjunga from panchagarh-Bangladesh